More than 1100 dogs and puppies

 this sale that prohibits this land from ever being used again for the breeding

-Although we have some questions
+Although we had some reservations

-cages of Puppy Haven!
+walls and cages of Puppy Haven!

 A Message from Bentley (pictured